aosabook/500lines/contingent/contingent.markdown

 what functions would a Contingent-based blog builder need?

-In the simplistic examples above, the HTML output files proceed directly from the source, but in a realistic system, turning source into markup involves several steps:
+In the simple examples above,
+the HTML output files proceed directly from the source, but in a realistic system, turning source into markup involves several steps: